laravelio/laravel.io/readme.md

 Here are the steps for installation on a local machine.

-1. Make sure you have [Laravel Homestead](http://laravel.com/docs/homestead) installed.
+1. Make sure you have [Laravel Homestead](http://laravel.com/docs/homestead) installed
-2. Clone this repository: `git clone git@github.com:LaravelIO/laravel-io.git laravelio/`.
+2. Clone this repository: `git clone git@github.com:LaravelIO/laravel-io.git laravelio/`
-3. Add the path for the cloned laravel.io repository to the `Homestead.yml` file under the `folders` list.
+3. Add the path for the cloned laravel.io repository to the `Homestead.yml` file under the `folders` list
-4. Add a site `lio.loc` for the laravel.io repository to the `Homestead.yml` file under the `sites` list.
+4. Add a site `lio.loc` for the laravel.io repository to the `Homestead.yml` file under the `sites` list
-5. Run `vagrant provision` in your Homestead folder.
+5. Run `vagrant provision` in your Homestead folder
-6. Create a database in Homestead called `laravelio`.
+6. Create a database in Homestead called `laravelio`
-7. Run `composer install` and `php artisan migrate --seed --env=local`.
+7. Run `composer install` and `php artisan migrate --seed --env=local`
-8. Add `192.168.10.10 lio.loc` to your computer's `hosts` file.
+8. Add `192.168.10.10 lio.loc` to your computer's `hosts` file
-9. Follow the configuration steps below to configure the external services.
+9. Follow the configuration steps below to configure the external services

 ## Configuration